CollaboRateMgmt/CollaboRate/README.md

 # CollaboRate - a crowdsourcing process and software tool

 # Disclaimer
-This work does not represent the views of the author's past and present organizations.
+This work does not represent views of the author's past and present organizations.
 Neither is it intended to cause them loss.

 # License Type